abhishek-kumar-code/Redfish_Public/Specification.md

 In order to avoid "orphan" subscriptions (subscriptions not cleaned up by the client, e.g., in the case the client has died or simply forgets to delete a subscription), the event service can be configured to automatically delete subscriptions under the following circumstances:

-* The service received an error POSTing to the configured event destination URL (client-url  field of the subscription) some service-defined number of consecutive times within a configurable time window.
-See the properties defined in the EventService schema for details.
+* The service is unable to or received an error POSTing to the configured event destination URL (client-url field of the subscription) some service-defined number of consecutive times within a configurable time window.
+* When the number of event delivery retry attempts and the a subscription removal time interval has elapsed the subscription removal action is taken, which may be to remove, disable or ignore the subscription.

+These configurable properties are global settings that define the behavior for all event subscriptions.
+See the properties defined in the EventService schema for details of the parameters available to configure the service’s behavior.

 ### Asynchronous Operations